official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 that there was a basis on which military action against Iraq could be taken in the absence of a further decision of the Security Council.

-64

-The Report of the Iraq Inquiry456.
-In the absence of Lord Goldsmith’s formal advice, uncertainties about the circumstances in which the UK would be able to participate in military action continued, although the possibility of a second resolution remained.
+456. In the absence of Lord Goldsmith’s formal advice, uncertainties about the circumstances in which the UK would be able to participate in military action continued, although the possibility of a second resolution remained.